Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

 In summary, if there exists a bounded representation, for each component $C_t$ at least one of the two linear programming problems associated to $C_t$ admits a solution.
 Therefore, the algorithm returns a correct bounded representation $\calR$ (as discussed in the beginning of the proof).
 We note that $\calR$ does not have to be an $\eps$-grid representation since the linear program just states that non-intersecting intervals are at distance at least $\eps$.
 To construct an $\eps$-grid representation if necessary, we can proceed as in the proof of Lemma~\ref{eps_grid}. \end{proof}

-We note that it is possible to reduce the number of constraints of the linear program from $\O(n^2)$ to $\O(n)$.
-Using the ordering constraints~(\ref{constr_ordering}), we can replace the groups of constraints~(\ref{constr_edges}) and~(\ref{constr_nonedges}) by a linear number of constraints as follows.
-For each $v_j$, let $v_i$ be the rightmost vertex such that $v_i \wlt v_j$ and $v_iv_j\notin E$.
+We note that it is possible to reduce the number of constraints of the linear program from $\O(k^2)$ to $\O(k)$, since neighbors of each $v_i$ appear according to Lemma~\ref{pint_characterization} consecutively in $\wlt$.
+Using the ordering constraints~(\ref{constr_ordering}), we can replace constraints~(\ref{constr_edges}) and~(\ref{constr_nonedges}) by a linear number of constraints as follows.
+For each $v_j$, there are two cases.
+If $v_j$ is adjacent to all vertices $v_i$ such that $v_i \wlt v_j$, then we only state the constraint~(\ref{constr_edges}) for $v_{1}$ and $v_j$.
+Otherwise, let $v_i$ be the rightmost vertex such that $v_i \wlt v_j$ and $v_iv_j\notin E$.
 Then we only state the constraint~(\ref{constr_edges}) for $v_{i+1}$ and $v_j$, and the constraint~(\ref{constr_nonedges}) for $v_i$ and $v_j$.
 This is equivalent to the original formulation of the problem.

+In general, any linear program can be solved in $\O(n^{3.5}r^2 \log r \log \log r)$ time by using Karmarkar's algorithm~\cite{KarmarkarLP}.
+However, our linear program is special which allows to use faster techniques: